- 11 Jul 2023

 self.Log("Overriding result")

-This sample script allows you to override the Class name and score of an image.
-For example, you can manually override the final Predictions based on the model's results and other logic you'd like to add.
+Use this script to override the class name and confidence score of a model's prediction.
+For example, use the script to override the final predictions based on the model's results and other logic you'd like to add.

 def run(self):